JeroenSchols/COMSET-GISCUP/README.md

 For GISCUP 2020 Competition, contestants will write a **FleetManager** class to control the entire fleet of agents.
-After the system randomly place an agent it notifies the **FleetManager** of the agent's location, at which point the **FleetManager** begins planning the agent's movements.
+After the system randomly places an agent it notifies the **FleetManager** of the agent's location, at which point the **FleetManager** begins planning the agent's movements.
-When a resource become available, the **FleetManager** can assign an agent to pickup the resource.
+When a resource becomes available, the **FleetManager** can assign an agent to pickup the resource.
-After resource pickup, the **FleetManager** plans the agents route to the resource's dropoff location.
+After resource pickup, the **FleetManager** plans the agent's path to the resource's dropoff location.
-The **FleetManager** also controls the cruising paths of empty agents.
+The **FleetManager** also controls the cruising paths of agents that has not pickuped a resource.
 Essentially, the **FleetManager** has full control of every agent's detailed movement.

-Resources will expire **ResourceMaximumLiftTime** seconds after its introduction if it has not been picked up.
+Resources will expire after **ResourceMaximumLiftTime** seconds after its introduction if it has not been picked up.
 Expired resources are not eligible for assignment to agents.
 Picked up resources will never expire.
-Consequently, the **FleetManager** must plan the route of an agent to reach the resource's pickup location before expiration.
-But after pick-up the **FleetManager no longer needs to consider expiraton.
+Consequently, the **FleetManager** must plan the path of an agent to reach the resource's pickup location before expiration.

 The performance measures, including the average search time, the average wait time, and the expiration percentage, are printed out at the end of the simulation.